 Ultimately, after combing through all of the data, the 2022 Indagare Sentiment Survey—and seeing mask mandates gradually lifting across states with declining cases and hospitalizations—we’re forecasting a positive outlook for the future of travel.
 The Indagare community’s responses are both heartening and promising.
 We know there will continue to be challenges, and as Covid has taught us well, they will ebb and flow.
 Based on the sentiment survey and what we are seeing in terms of bookings for 2022 thus far—custom bookings are on par with 2019 and our Insider Journeys have never been more popular—we believe that our mission and our purpose have never been more vital.
 As we see the positive outcomes derived from cultural exchange around the world right now, even in spite of unprecedented challenges, we remain more committed than ever to inspiring and empowering people to change their lives—and the world—through travel.
 And we are here to guide you through ever-shifting experiences, guidelines, protocols and to answer questions, when you need our advice for your travels.

-Contact Indagare or your Trip Designer, if you are considering traveling in the coming months or you are looking for intel and advice on destinations, we are here to help.
+Contact Indagare or your Trip Designer, if you are considering traveling in the coming months or you are looking for intel and advice on destinations.
 We know travel is complicated and we’re here to help, which is why we gather advice and the most relevant information to keep you informed about destinations and travel considerations, including insurance, entry requirements, health and safety recommendations.
 Since March 2020, we’ve successfully helped hundreds of members travel to over 40 countries.
 Our Trip Designers are here to advise on how to help you travel as safely, responsibly and meaningfully as possible—whenever you choose.

 About the Indagare 2022 Travel Sentiment Survey